codr7/liblgpp/README.md

-This project implements an extensible stack based interpreter toolkit in C++17.
+This project aims to implement an extensible stack based interpreter toolkit in C++17.

 ```
 #include <cassert>